Learn to Manage Animals of all types of animals.

 ACS Student Comment:

-Note that each module in the Diploma in Animal Management is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 3 in Animal Management is a short course in its own right, and may be studied separately.

 MORE KNOWLEDGE = BETTER ANIMAL MANAGEMENT

 The amount and type of learning needed to manage animals well is not the same as what is needed to be a veterinarian; but there is no argument that the more you know and understand about animals, the better you will be at managing them.

 This course takes longer than some courses, but in studying for longer you learn more.

 As a graduate from this course, your understanding of farm animals will have changed, and you will perceive and make decisions about farm animals in a different and more informed way than ever before.

 When You better Understand Veterinary Practice, You will make Better Decisions about Using Veterinary Services